-AGREEMENT ATTRACTION
+CHAPTER 2 AGREEMENT ATTRACTION

-The errors in the subject-verb dependency described in Chapter 1 have been previously noted by grammarians (Quirk et al., 1972, among others).
+The errors in the subject-verb dependency described in Chapter 1 have been previously noted by grammarians (Quirk, Greenbaum, Leec, & Svartvik, 1972).
 However, accounts that try to explain the mechanism behind these errors were not introduced before the pioneering experimental work conducted by Bock & Miller (1991).
 This chapter presents accounts of agreement attraction and influential studies that led to the formation of these accounts.
 Due to the scope of the thesis, we do not report all the experimental work conducted in number agreement attraction.
 We also do not report studies focusing on gender or case attraction.
 The studies we introduce in this chapter are the ones that provided some generalizations within the number agreement attraction field and contributed to the formation of new accounts.

-2.1 Feature Percolation Account
+2.1 Feature percolation account

 The first account that tried to explain agreement attraction effects was the Feature Percolation account (Bock & Eberhard, 1993).
 Bock and her colleagues conducted many studies that led to the formation of this account.
 Many of these studies had a focus on sentence production.
 For example, the first study conducted was Bock & Miller's (1991) study.
 They ran three production studies using a sentence completion task.
 After hearing the preamble, participants were asked to complete the sentence.
 In their first experiment, they manipulated the length of the preamble (short x long), the number-marking of the attractor (plural x singular) and the head noun (plural x singular), and the type of the attractor (object relative clause x subject relative clause x prepositional phrase (to) x prepositional phrase (on)).
 As a result, they had 16 conditions.
 One set of example sentences is provided in (1) and (2).
-In all our examples, attractors are underlined, and the head is presented with a bold font face.

-(1) SHORT PREAMBLES
+(1) Short Preambles

 - a.
-OBJECT RELATIVE CLAUSE
+Object Relative Clause

 The key(s) to the cabinet(s) ...

 - b.
 Subject Relative Clause

-The boy(\mathbf{s}) that liked the snake(\mathbf{s}) ...
+The boy(s) that liked the $snake(s) \dots$

-- c.
-PREPOSITIONAL PHRASE (TO)

-The soldier(s) that the officer(s) accused ...
+c.
+Prepositional Phrase (to) The soldier(s) that the officer(s) accused ...

-- (2) LONG PREAMBLES

-- a.
-OBJECT RELATIVE CLAUSE
+(2) Long Preambles

+a.
+Object Relative Clause

-The key(s) to the ornate Victorian cabinet(s) ... - b.
-SUBJECT RELATIVE CLAUSE
+The key(s) to the ornate Victorian cabinet(s) ...